Image 1 of 4

 Broadland Planning Consultants

 Broadland in Norfolk encompasses Norwich’s suburbs and rural villages like Aylsham and Wroxham.
 Planning foduses on maintaining village character and sensitive development.
-We can advise on residential and mixed-use developments across Broadland.

 In the last year Broadland decided 772 applications which is well below the national average of 988.
 The approval rate was 93% (marginally above the national average of 88%) and 61% of applications were decided on time, (on par with the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Broadland performs relative to other LPAs in our LPA hub.